TOTAL KNEE REPLACEMENT SURGERY

 Back side of your kneecap -- Your kneecap is called the patella.
 The replacement part is usually produced from a strong plastic.

 Regional (spinal or epidural) anesthesia -- Medicine is placed into your back to make you numb below your waist.
-You will also receive medicine to make you sleepy.
+You will also receive medicine to make you drowsy.
 And you can get medicine that would make you forget about the procedure, even though you are not completely asleep.

-· After you receive anesthesia, your surgeon will make a cut over your knee to open it up.
+· After you receive anesthesia, your doctor will make a cut over your knee to open it up.
 This procedure cut is often 8 to 10 inches (20 to 25 centimeters) long.
 After that, your surgeon will:

 · Move your kneecap (patella) off the way, then cut the ends of your thigh bone and shin (lower leg) bone to fit the replacement part.